Obed0101/gitd/CODE_OF_CONDUCT.md

 🙏 This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html

-Thank you for contributing to a positive and inclusive Gitd community!
+Thank you for contributing to a positive and inclusive gitd community!

 **Note: This Code of Conduct is subject to change without notice.**